HeroCC/MOOSDocker/README.md

+# MOOSDocker
+An implementation of MOOS-IvP and moos-ivp-extend-like trees in Docker.

+## Example Scenarios:

-# Example Scenario: Networked Docker containers for Shoreside & Heron
+### Networked Docker containers for Shoreside & Heron

 Start off by building both images: